 Panfish Fishing Lakes In Louisiana

 Panfish make a good fish fry.
 They also make a hearty meal for all the larger fish in the water where they live.
 As a primary food source, they are virtually in all fishing waters in the state.
-Fish for them in private ponds, bayous, rivers, streams and major lakes including Anacoco Lake, Black Bayou Lake, Caddo Lake, Caney Creek Reservoir, Catahoula Lake, Cheniere Brake Lake, Cocodrie Lake, Corney Lake, Cross Lake, Cypress Bayou Reservoir, Grand Lake, Iatt Lake, Lac des Allemands, Lake Bistineau, Lake Bruin, Lake Claiborne, Lake Henderson, Lake Maurepas, Lake Palourde, Lake Rodemacher, Lake Salvador, Lake Verret, Saline Lake (Clarence), Sibley Lake, Toledo Bend, Turkey Creek Lake, Vernon Lake and Wallace Lake.
+Fish for them in private ponds, bayous, rivers, streams and major lakes including Anacoco Lake, Atchafalaya Basin, Black Bayou Lake, Caddo Lake, Caney Creek Reservoir, Cheniere Brake Lake, Cocodrie Lake, Cross Lake, Cypress Bayou Reservoir, Grand Lake, Lac des Allemands, Lake Bistineau, Lake Bruin, Lake Cataouatche, Lake Claiborne, Lake D’Arbonne, Lake Iatt, Lake Maurepas, Lake Palourde, Lake Rodemacher, Lake Verret, Saline Lake, Sibley Lake, Toledo Bend Reservoir, Turkey Creek Lake, Vernon Lake and Wallace Lake.

 The list of panfish is comprised of many fishes each called by a variety of names.
 Bream is a name commonly used for most sunfish.
 The bluegill tops the list and is the most common.
 The LA state record bluegill was caught out of Old River.

 World record: 2.4 lbs

 LA State Record: 2 lbs 3 oz